Subdivisions of Podgorica: Konik

 Konik is a residential neighbourhood, almost entirely lowrise, in Podgorica's eastern part.
-Its most distinctive feature is that it is home to Podgorica's Romani minority, and has an image of underdeveloped part of town.
-However, construction boom in late 2000s (decade) has benefited Konik, as its proximity to city center has made it attractive for development.
-Konik is home to only Catholic church in Podgorica.
+Its most distinctive feature is that it is home to Podgorica's Romani minority, and has the image of an underdeveloped part of town.
+However, construction boom in the late 2000s has benefited Konik, as its proximity to the city center has made it attractive for development.
+Konik is home to the only Catholic church in Podgorica.

 Vrela Ribnice

 Vrela Ribnice, or Vrela Ribnička is an extension of Konik to the south-east.
 This easternmost Podgorica neighbourhood is home to a large Roma population, as well as to refugees and displaced persons from Yugoslav wars.
 In contrast to most other Podgorica lowrise residential neighbourhoods, Vrela Ribnička has been built according to strict grid plan.
 However, infrastructure of the area is still underdeveloped.
 On its southeastern tip, it features a refugee camp, mostly settled by displaced persons from Yugoslav wars, city landfills and many garbage processing facilities.